Infinidat/tripleo-deployment-configs/README.md

 This newly created image can then be pushed to a registry that has been configured as the sources of images to be used by the RHOSP deployment.

 Red Hat Certified versions of these containers can also be used.
-These can be found in the Red Hat Container Catalog.
-See https://access.redhat.com/containers/#/search/infinidat
+These can be found in the [Red Hat Ecosystem Catalog](https://catalog.redhat.com/software/search?p=1&vendor_name=infinidat|Infinidat%20Ltd.).

 Edit the overcloud container images environment file (usually `overcloud_images.yaml`, created when using the